getethos/ethos-design-system/src/components/Modal/Modal.md

 ## Description
-The `<Modal />` component provides a container that renders content into an accessible modal outlet.
+The `<Modal />` component provides a container that renders content into an accessible modal outlet (the `<Portal />` which the modal content renders to).
 By default, the container will render `children` centered in the screen with an overlay.
 Out of the box, the `<Modal />` will handle setting proper focus on tabable elements within the inner content, trapping focus within the `modal`,  and onDismiss the state of the modal through keyboard events.

 The container makes no assumptions about the inner content and can be styled to fit whatever implementation is needed.